Goodwill Industries of Southeastern Wisconsin & Metropolitan Chicago Donation Guidelines

 Goodwill happily accepts the following new or gently used items:

-- Vehicles—We are now accepting donations of vehicles in all conditions.
+- Vehicles—We accept donations of vehicles in all conditions.
 Learn more and fill out a vehicle donation form on our Vehicle Donation Page to get started.

 - Clothing, shoes and boots